 Is this a good investment of my time?

-This piece will draw on my personal experiences working with dozens of clients via various platforms, agencies and direct connections.
-The truth is, there’s no one way to kick start a collaboration.
+This piece draws on my personal experiences working with dozens of clients via various platforms, agencies and direct connections.
+The truth is, there’s no one way to kick-start a collaboration.
 But, there are some best practices to follow if you want to meet your goals and make the process enjoyable for all players.

 Clients: Why You Need an Onboarding Process